GrantHenninger/home-assistant.io/source/more-info/unsupported/dbus.markdown

 ## The solution

+Update Home Assistant Supervisor if an update is available.

 If the D-Bus daemon is not running, start it.

 If that does not help, reboot your operating system.